 The Tennessee Lottery encourages you to immediately sign your ticket(s) after purchase.
 This will prevent someone else from signing and redeeming your winning ticket(s) should your ticket(s) be lost or stolen or someone tries to cross out or white-out and change your signature.
 This will assist TEL Security in identifying the ticket and prevent someone from presenting your ticket.

 Check your own ticket(s) to see if it’s a winner.
-You can do this by:
+There are several ways to do this:

-- Using the Apple or Google lottery mobile apps
+- Use the TN Lottery Apple or Google mobile app

-- Ask the retailer for a printout; and
+- Ask the retailer for a printout of winning numbers